Profiling Conventions and Approach

-- If the binding strength of the value set is example and there is a standardized Canadian Value Set – the value set can be replaced with the standardized Canadian Value Set
+- If the binding strength of the value set is example and there is a standardized Canadian value set – the value set can be replaced with the preferred standardized Canadian value set

 If multiple standardized Canadian value sets exist

-- Being careful not to force inheritance if jurisdictions are expecting to further constrain the content
+- Be careful not to force inheritance if jurisdictions are expecting to further constrain the content

-- Balance this approach with other ways to socialize the terminology (e.g., providing the code systems as examples in the structureDefintion)
+- Balance this approach with other ways to socialize the terminology (e.g., providing the code systems as examples in the StructureDefinition)

 - Maintain IPS slices that are optional to encourage proliferation of international value sets even if they are not in use in Canada today

-- Introduce new slices for standardized CA terminology in accordance with the criteria above, while being careful not to proliferate too many slices for the purpose of socialization that causes inheritance issues with derivative content, and dilute the apparent strength of a preferred terminology
+- Introduce new slices for standardized Canadian terminology in accordance with the criteria above, while being careful not to proliferate too many slices for the purpose of socialization, which may cause inheritance issues with derivative content, and dilute the apparent strength of a preferred terminology

-Where there is a required binding on a value set & a standardized Canadian code system exists that is not that value set
+Where there is a required binding on a value set, for which an alternative standardized Canadian value set exists